AdvanclyDev/advancly-widget-react/README.md

-# Advancly Widget React Native
+# Advancly Widget React

 This package enables you to give loans to your borrowers through Advancly widget.
 Install, and have fun with it.

 ## Installation

-To add Advancly Widget to your React Native project, run;
+To add Advancly Widget to your React project, run;

-`npm install advancly-widget-react-native`
+`npm install advancly-widget-react`

 or

-`yarn add advancly-widget-react-native`

-## One more thing

-This package has a dependency.
-The name of the dependency is **react-native-webview**

-To add this dependency, run

-`yarn add react-native-webview`
+`yarn add advancly-widget-react`

-for iOS: `cd iOS && pod install && cd ..`

-for expo applications run;

-`expo install react-native-webview`

 and that's it, you're all good to go!